How to value a claim and maximize your personal injury compensation. Learn about types of damages, factors that can impact your payout, and more.

 There are two main types of damages in a personal injury claim:

-Economic damages, also called hard costs or special damages, are expenses that are measurable and verified by bills, receipts, and other documentation.
+- Economic damages, also called hard costs or “special damages,” are measurable expenses that are verified by bills, receipts, and other documentation.

 - Medical expenses